Catalonia pushes for independence from Spain: What to know

 Spain imposed direct control of Catalonia in late October after its parliament declared independence.

-The country invoked a never-before used constitutional amendment to take control of the region, giving Spain the ability to sack Catalonia President Carles Puigdemont and his cabinet as well as authorize the government to curtail the region’s parliamentary powers.
+The country invoked a never-before used constitutional amendment to take control of the region, giving Spain the ability to sack Puigdemont and his cabinet as well as authorize the government to curtail the region’s parliamentary powers.

 European neighbors – including Italy and France – have condemned the independence declaration and rallied behind Spain.